ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 <u>minimum wage</u> in the UKP corpus.
 It's interesting, and the number of
 samples is small enough that I don't have to worry about API costs.

-## Are zero-shot annotations reliable?
+## Can zero-shot annotations be reliable?

 ## Can LLMs provide extra affordance?